rblotsky/TextAdventureScripting/README.md

     $ SECTION2

     Section 2 has nothing of interest.
-The game is over.
+The game is over. @END